the78mole/wordpress-smtp/README.md

       -e WORDPRESS_DB_NAME=wp \
       wordpress-smtp:test

-Or adjust `wp-db-compose.yml` to your needs (mail credentials):
+Or use the pre-built image with docker-compose.
+Adjust `wp-db-compose.yml` to your needs (mail credentials):

+    docker compose -f wp-db-compose.yml up -d

+Alternatively, if you want to build locally, use:

-    docker compose -f wp-db-compose.yaml
+    docker compose -f wp-db-compose-build.yml up -d --build

 As a first step, verify that smtp works (container name can vary):